title

 Raising the flag on the Malakoff fortification

-The Russians believed that spirit counted, while economically and technologically, Britain and France – the world's two most technologically advanced powers – were in better shape than they.
+The Russians believed that spirit counted – a theory then being tested.
 With their warships, the British and French dominated the Black Sea and transport to the Crimea was easier than Russian transport across land.
 Having few rail lines, the Russians were using horse drawn supply wagons, inefficient in that much of what was carried was feed for the horses.
 And during the rains of autumn the hundreds of miles of land they had to cross was mud.

-On October 25, a few miles south of Sebastopol, at the Battle of Balaklava, was what became known as the "Charge of the Light Brigade."
-A sloppy thinking captain, Louis Nolan, miscommunicated an order to follow the Russian troops and prevent them from re-capturing some naval guns.
-The leader of the Light Brigade – said to be 600 cavalrymen with swords drawn – to rush forward against Russian artillery in a well-defended position – reckless bravery about which the poet Alfred Lord Tennyson wrote, including the words,
+On October 25, 1854, a few miles south of Sebastopol at the Battle of Balaklava there was what became known as the "Charge of the Light Brigade."
+A sloppy thinking captain, Louis Nolan, miscommunicated an order.
+The order was followed by the leader of a "light brigade."
+Six hundred British cavalrymen with swords drawn charged against Russian artillery well-defended on a hill.
+The poet Lord Tennyson wrote,

 Someone had blunder'd: